-We have just introduced GMECCS as an extension of previous work in phonology.
-In psychology, the MaxEnt framework is closely related to the single-layer perceptron introduced by Rosenblatt (1958).
-The perceptron calculates a weighted sum of activations over a set of input units that respond to the stimulus.
-Some versions of the perceptron simply output the sum; in others, the summed activation is compared to a threshold value to yield a binary output.
-The weights are incrementally adjusted by gradient descent or stochastic gradient descent to minimize the mean squared difference between the output and the desired output.
-This update rule is called the "Delta Rule" in the case where there is no thresholding (Mitchell, 1997, 94).
-If an unthresholded perceptron is given only positive category members, and is trained in batch mode to output the value 1 to all of them, then the Delta Rule is identical to the MaxEnt update rule (Equation 5), as long as one is willing to interpret the output activation as the model's estimate of the probability of the stimulus (not always a safe interpretation, since the activation value may go outside of the interval [0, 1]).
+The complete conjunctive constraint set of order 2 on two features stochastic gradient descent to minimize the mean squared difference between the output and the desired output.
+This update rule is called the "Delta Rule" in the case where there is no thresholding (Mitchell, 1997, p.
+94).
+If an unthresholded perceptron is given only to positive category members, and is trained in batch mode to output the value 1 to all of them, then the Delta Rule is identical to the MaxEnt update rule (Eq.
+5), as long as one is willing to interpret the output activation as the model's estimate of the probability of the stimulus (not always a safe interpretation, since the activation value may go outside of the interval [0, 1]).

-The Rescorla-Wagner model of classical conditioning (Rescorla & Wagner, 1972) adds parameters for differences in featural salience, and allows different learning rates on reinforced vs. unreinforced trials, but is still recognizably a perceptron, trained by the Delta Rule (Sutton & Barto, 1981).
+The Rescorla-Wagner model of classical conditioning (Rescorla & Wagner, 1972) adds parameters for differences in featural salience and allows different learning rates on reinforced versus unreinforced trials, but it is still recognizably a perceptron, trained by the Delta Rule (Sutton & Barto, 1981).
 Gluck and Bower's Configural Cue Model of visual category learning (Gluck & Bower, 1988a, 1988b) consists of an unthresholded perceptron whose input units are, in our terminology, a complete conjunctive constraint set on three features.
 GMECCS uses the constraint set of the Configural Cue Model in the Maximum Entropy framework, but the predictions of GMECCS are not identical to those of the Configural Cue Model.
 The GMECCS predictions are more accurate in terms of agreement with human performance.
 Section 4 analyzes the model and derives the predictions, which are compared to human performance in Experiments 1-3.

-4 GMECCS and the SHJ patterns
+4. GMECCS and the SHJ patterns

 The original Configural Cue Model was rejected as a model of human category learning because it did not match human learning performance.
-Very early in learning, it predicts the order I > III, IV > II, V > VI; in a brief middle stage, I > III > IV > II > V > VI; then, later in training, I > III > III > IV > V > VI-none of which is the I > III > III, IV, V > VI order found by SHJ (Gluck & Bower, 1988a), leading to the rejection of the model as empirically inadequate.6
+Very early in learning, it predicts the order I > III, IV > II, V > VI; in a brief middle stage, I > III > IV > II > V > VI; then, later in training, I > III > II > IV > V > VI-none of which is the I > II > III, IV, V > VI order found by SHJ (Gluck & Bower, 1988a), leading to the rejection of the model as empirically inadequate.6

 There are, we think, two main reasons to expect that incorporating elements of the Configural Cue Model into GMECCS might yield useful results.
 One reason, discussed above in Section 2.1, is that the human facts are different from what was previously thought: More recent research shows that the I > II > III, IV, V > VI order is not immutable in visual learning (Crump, McDonnell, & Gureckis, 2013; Kurtz et al., 2013; Love, 2002; Nosofsky & Palmeri, 1996).
-The second reason, to be discussed in this section, is that the predictions of GMECCS are different from those of the Configural Cue Model: The obtainable orders in GMECCS are I > IV > III > V > II > VI (early), I > IV > III > II > V > VI (briefly), and I > III > IV > III > V > VI (thereafter).
-This will first be demonstrated in a 3-feature stimulus space like the one used in all previous experiments on the SHJ hierarchy (Section 4.1).
-We will then show that the same behavior emerges in an 8-feature space like the one used in our own experiments (Section (4.2).
+The second reason, to be discussed in this section, is that the predictions of GMECCS are different from those of the Configural Cue Model: The obtainable orders in GMECCS are I > IV > III > V > II > VI(early).
+I > IV > III > II > V > VI (briefly), and I > III > IV > II > V > VI (thereafter).
+This will first be demonstrated in a three-feature stimulus space like the one used in all previous experiments on the SHJ hierarchy (Section 4.1).
+We will then show that the same behavior emerges in an eight-feature space like the one used in our own experiments (Section 4.2).

-4.1 Learning the SHJ patterns in a three-dimensional space
+4.1.
+Learning the SHJ patterns in a three-dimensional space